 Hilton Head Sunsets: Top 8 Must-see Island Locations

-Hilton Head sunsets rank as some of the best along the East Coast.
-With a location on the Atlantic Ocean and the Intracoastal Waterway, it doesn’t take visitors long to discover why.
+Hilton Head sunsets spots rank among the best along the East Coast.
+With a location on the Atlantic Ocean and Intracoastal Waterway, it doesn’t take visitors long to discover why.
 After all, the words ‘ocean’ and ‘sunset’ seem synonymous with paradise.
-To help you find where to go, we rounded up the best spots for Hilton Head sunsets.
-Whether looking for a place to socialize before the day’s end or a quiet retreat, we have you covered.
+To help find where to go, we rounded up the best places for Hilton Head sunsets.
+Whether looking for a place to socialize before the day’s end or a quiet retreat, this list has travelers covered.

 Harbour Town and Lighthouse

 Perhaps the most famous spot in Hilton Head, Harbour Town houses the island’s lighthouse and museum, which attracts thousands of people annually.
-The red-and-white structure guides the ships into the Yacht Basin, providing a place to see both sunsets and boats.
-Climb to the top to see the sun set, then head to the gift shop to buy a unique piece to take home.
-Guests will also find a variety of restaurants, shopping and events in the area.
+The red-and-white structure guides ships into the Yacht Basin, providing a place to see both sunsets and boats.
+Climb to the top to see the sunset, then head to the gift shop to buy a unique piece to take home.
+Guests also find a variety of restaurants, shopping and events in the area.

 Located off the Intracoastal Waterway, Shelter Cove features a marina that has more than 15 acres of slips and boats.
 This spot offers guests opportunities to rent boats and get on the water to see uninterrupted Hilton Head sunsets.
-Those who would rather sit awhile can watch the sun set from one of the many viewing areas.
-Also, make sure to visit one of the on-site restaurants for a fresh meal before or after the sunset.
+Those who would rather sit awhile can watch sunsets from one of many viewing areas.
+Also, make sure to visit one the on-site restaurants for a fresh meal.

 Skull Creek Marina

-Known for Southern hospitality and friendless, the Skull Creek Marina offers additional boat options and sunset viewing.
-Whether arriving via boat or car, the marina welcomes visitors to walk on the docks, sit for awhile and meet locals.
+Known for Southern hospitality and friendly vibes, Skull Creek Marina offers additional boat options and sunset viewing.
+Whether arriving via boat or car, the marina welcomes visitors to walk on the docks, sit awhile and meet locals.
 Other amenities include free Wi-Fi, complementary bicycles, and showers and restrooms.

 Hilton Head Sunsets: Remote Locations